mbuhidar/retro_typein_tools/README.md

 The `debug_tokenize` tool is a debugger and converter for Commodore BASIC programs focused on tokenizing magazine type-in programs popular in the 1980s.
-Given an input text file containing BASIC source code in magazine type-in format, it checks the typed line entries against line checksums printed in the magazines to insure program is bug free then it outputs two files using the basename from the input file.
+Given an input text file containing BASIC source code in magazine type-in format, it checks the typed line entries against line checksums that were printed in the magazines to insure program is bug-free.
+It then outputs two files using the basename from the input file.
+The first file is for use with a separate tokenizer if desired and the second file is an executable for direct use with an emulator or original hardware.

 ### Usage

-After installation, use `debug_tokenize` from command line - consult the help for the latest usage:
+After installation, use `debug_tokenize` directly from the command line - consult the help for the latest usage:

 ```
 debug_tokenize [-l load_address] [-v basic_version] [-s source_format] input_file
 ```

 ```
-debug_tokenize --help

 positional arguments:
   input_file            Specify the input file name including path
                         Note:  Output files will use input file basename